DaiyanB/Advent-of-Code/README.md

 Inside the Day folder you may find:
 - `main.py` - this is the Python script with the solution on it
 - `data.txt` - this is the file with the input text given by the website.
 If the input text is short (e.g. 2015/Day 4) there will be no need for this file
 - `text.txt` - this is the file with inputs where I know what the result should be when inputted through the right algorithm.
 I use this to check if my code is functioning correctly before submitting to the website.
-If there is no `data.txt` file or if the problem was too easy (e.g. 2015/Day 3), then this file is probably not going to exist.
+If there is no `data.txt` file or if the problem was too easy, then this file is probably not going to exist.
+- Other files that I created just for fun (e.g. coordinates.json in 2015/Day 3)